goessl/vector/docs/functional.md

 - `vecfloordiv(v, a)`: Return the floor division of a vector and a scalar.

 - `vecmod(v, a)`: Return the elementwise mod of a vector and a scalar.

+- `vecdivmod(v, a)`: Return the elementwise divmods of a vector and a scalar.

 ## elementwise